Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Results

 In order to remove measure units and make the correct graph comparison, we must standardize both variables.
 This known process is a simple subtraction of average and division by standard deviation of all values to obtain corresponding $z$-scores (which is a dimensionless number).
 As such:

 where $C_i$ and $F_i$ are values in Celsius or Fahrenheit degrees, $\bar{C}$ and $\bar{F}$ are averages and $s_C$ are $s_F$ are standard deviation of respective temperatures.

-Figure \ref{fig:tempstd} shows the two distributions of temperature after standardization, which are identical with equal relative dispersion, as predicted by $CRD$.
-It is to say that $CRD$ has another advantage, obtaining the relative \replace{distribution}{variability} as if \replace{it}{the data} were standardized, even when \replace{it}{$CRD$} is computed with raw values.
+Figure~\ref{fig:tempstd} shows the two distributions of temperature after standardization, which are identical with equal relative dispersion, as predicted by $CRD$.
+It is to say that $CRD$ has another advantage, obtaining the relative variability as if the data were standardized, even when $CRD$ is computed with raw values.